 Our vision is a financial system that meets the “triple bottom line” of serving the environment, people and economies.
-We work towards the alignment of the financial system and financial flows with the Paris Agreement and the EU strategy “A Clean Planet for All.”
-This requires a transformational shift in the way the financial system works and a transition and reallocation of financial flows from brown to green investments by all financial actors: governments, central banks, development finance institutions, commercial banks, pension funds, insurance companies, retail investors and philanthropy.
+We work towards the alignment of the financial system and financial flows with the Paris Agreement and the EU’s strategy “A Clean Planet for All.”
+This requires a transformational shift in the way the financial system works and enabling a timely transition and reallocation of financial flows from “unsustainable” to “green“ investments by all financial actors: governments, central banks, development finance institutions, commercial banks, pension funds, insurance companies, retail investors, financial service providers, and philanthropy.

 For this purpose, the programme works across the entire value chain of the financial sector.
-We assess policy and regulation as much as business models, instruments and products – at national, EU and global level.
-We work with the entire investment community – public funders, central banks, public financial institutions, commercial banks, pension funds, insurance companies, retail investors and philanthropy – to facilitate their transition out of high-carbon solutions and align their investments with a pathway towards a net-zero economy.
-Improved clarity as to what is sustainable and what is not and where risks and opportunities lie allows all financiers to take better investment decisions that are aligned with Paris and EU policy targets.
+We assess policy and regulation as much as business models, instruments and products – at the national, EU and global levels.
+We work with the entire investment community – public funders, central banks, private and public financial institutions, asset owners and managers, pension funds and their beneficiaries, insurance companies, retail investors, service providers, scientists, and philanthropy – to facilitate their net-zero transition.
+Improved clarity as to what is sustainable and what is not, and where risks and opportunities lie, allows all financiers to take better investment decisions that correspond to the Paris Agreement and EU policy objectives.

 How we work

-ECF seeks to ensure climate-related financial risks and opportunities are understood and acted upon, grounded in a strategy-based approach.
-We believe in co-development of projects with our partners, as well as in the empowerment of a civil society community that is able to actively engage in favour of both financial infrastructure and financial flows in line with the Paris Agreement.
-We collaborate closely with all relevant stakeholders, convene multi-stakeholder initiatives and serve as a bridge between the public and private sectors.
-As a strategic intermediary, ECF ensures focus on initiatives that have truly transformational impact.
+The ECF Finance Programme is set to ensure that climate-related financial risks, impacts, and opportunities are understood and acted upon, grounded in an evidence-based approach to strategy and implementation.
+We believe in the co-development of projects with our partners, as well as in the empowerment of a civil society community that is able to actively engage in favour of both financial infrastructure and financial flows in line with the Paris Agreement and the net-zero objective.
+We collaborate closely with all relevant stakeholders, convene, incubate, and serve as a bridge between the public and private sectors.
+As a strategic intermediary, the ECF Finance Programme is focussing on initiatives that have a truly transformational impact.